0x4D31/galah/README.md

 ### Local Deployment

 - Ensure you have Go version 1.22+ installed.
-- Depending on your LLM provider, create an API key (e.g. from [here](https://platform.openai.com/api-keys) for OpenAI) or set up authentication credentials (e.g. Application Default Credentials for Google Cloud).
+- Depending on your LLM provider, create an API key (e.g., from [here](https://platform.openai.com/api-keys) for OpenAI and [here](https://aistudio.google.com/app/apikey) for GoogleAI Studio) or set up authentication credentials (e.g., Application Default Credentials for GCP's Vertex AI).
 - If you want to serve HTTPS ports, generate TLS certificates.
 - Clone the repo and install the dependencies.
 - Update the `config.yaml` file if needed.